moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-18/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-18: Using an underscore within patterns that
+<span class="caption">Llistat 18-18: Using an underscore within patterns that
 match `Some` variants when we don’t need to use the value inside the
 `Some`</span>